workmanjack/privacy-policies-through-time/README.md

 ## Readability Over Time

 This dataset also allows us to assess the readability level of these policies over time.
-Legislation like GDPR advocates for these documents to be readable and transparent, so one might expect the reading level to go over time.
+Legislation like GDPR advocates for these documents to be readable and transparent, so one might expect the reading level to trend downwards.
 However, a quick analysis of lexicon count and grade level (using the [Flesch Kincaid Grade Level Test](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests)) actually shows the opposite.

 ### Lexicon Count